Fukushima and why we cling on to ruins

 Why is that?

 Big power plants (just like any other big installation) are generational stuff.
 This means that they are intended and built to last for the active life of a generation.
-And they must, as the capital exposure those installations represent is so big that it will take more than a decade of stable returns in order to pay for the cost of putting them in place.
+And they must, as the capital exposure those installations represent is so big that it will take more than a decade of stable returns to pay for the cost of putting them in place.

 Most such power plants or refineries are built for lifetimes of around 20 years or a little more.
-This means that in principle, once the economic lifetime of such an installation has expired, it must be trashed and either replaced by something new or be refurbished.
+This means that in principle, once the economic lifetime of such an installation has expired, it must be trashed and either replaced by something new or refurbished.

 The real reason they run much longer is that those big plants were planned very conservatively.
 This means that if they had an original lifetime of 20 years, they likely last significantly longer.

 What happens is that during the amortization period (the original 20 years for the sake of argument) the plant has a profit-reducing effect on the balance sheet.
 Loans have to be paid back, financings have to be unwound.
-This results in installments in order to kill the CAPEX.
+This results in installments to kill the CAPEX.

 Once the principal and interest have been fully repaid, the plant has a book value of a symbolic USD or EURO or whatever other currency one chooses.
 Without any further CAPEX installments to repay and a plant that essentially still functions, the plant becomes much more profitable.

 In a perfect world, prudent managers would provision accounts for the time when the plant will either have to be extensively refurbished or decommissioned.
-But who is prudent in those quarterly report kind of times?
+But who is prudent in those quarterly report kinds of times?

-One day, though, the plant will really be too old to be operated in the same manner and it will not at all be safe anymore.
+One day, though, the plant will be too old to be operated in the same manner and it will not at all be safe anymore.
 But the company has already gotten addicted to the free money as it serves many other purposes that have often nothing to do with the plant operations itself.
 Pulling that profit out of the revenue projections is going to hurt as a new plant must be built or the old one expensively refurbished.
 This would wreak havoc on a system that is designed to maximize the glory of the Top Management.

 Sometimes, just sometimes, such a plant is allowed to operate so incredibly long that an otherwise normal event of nature will make it default and it produces a disaster as the safety threshold for this old, decrepit facility is dismally low – and if this is then a nuclear installation, it’s especially galling.

 We are riddled with stone old plants that do dangerous things and where security is dismal.
-They are not replaced as they should be after their normal lifetime and a little bit on top.
+They are not replaced as they should be after their normal lifetime and are a little bit on top.

-Don’t trust the normal verification processes administrations provide in order to protect the public from criminal managers.
+Don’t trust the normal verification processes administrations provide to protect the public from criminal managers.
 Those dinosaur plants are still big and they provide lots of jobs.
 But they kill and we must ask ourselves if we like our lives or our jobs better.

 Consider this the tip of the iceberg.